 Dr. Todd Campbell specializes in urology (urinary tract disease).
 These areas are among his clinical interests: prosthetics, urologic (genitourinary) cancer, and kidney stones.
-Dr. Campbell's hospital/clinic affiliations include St. John's Hospital, McLaren Health Care, and St. John Hospital and Medical Center.
-He graduated from the University of Virginia School of Medicine and Eastern Virginia Medical School.
-His training includes a residency program at Roswell Park Cancer Institute.
-Cofinity, Blue Cross/Blue Shield, and Coventry are among the insurance carriers that Dr. Campbell honors.
+His professional affiliations include St. John's Hospital, McLaren Health Care, and St. John Hospital and Medical Center.
+After attending the University of Virginia School of Medicine and Eastern Virginia Medical School, Dr. Campbell completed his residency training at Roswell Park Cancer Institute.
+He takes Cofinity, Blue Cross/Blue Shield, Coventry, and more.

 Clinical interests: Prosthetics, Bloodless Medicine/Transfusion-Free Surgery, Brachytherapy, Incontinence, Urinary ...
 (Read more)